+1 781-491-0874

 Q1.

-How much is import tax in Panama?
+How much is the import tax in Panama?

 Import tax in Panama consists of a 7% ITBMS (VAT) and customs duties ranging from 0% to 15%, both applying to shipments over $100 USD.
 Your shipment may qualify for 0% duty on US-made items under the US-Panama Trade Promotion Agreement, but expect the 7% ITBMS on values exceeding the $100 threshold.